-Conversion of Vegetable Oils into Glycidyl Ethers: A Crucial Step Toward Sustainability and Enhanced Epoxy Resin Performance
+Conversion of Vegetable Oils into Glycidyl Ethers: A Crucial Step Towards Sustainability and Enhanced Epoxy Resin Performance

 Abstract

-This review explores the transformation of vegetable oils into glycidyl ethers, emphasizing their significance in the development of sustainable, high-performance epoxy resins.
+This review explores the transformation of vegetable oils into glycidyl ethers, emphasizing their significance in developing sustainable, high-performance epoxy resins.
 The process involves modifying triglycerides through epoxidation and subsequent glycidylation, resulting in bio-based monomers with enhanced mechanical and thermal properties.
 The review discusses the underlying chemistry, factors influencing production, industrial applications, and future challenges, supported by quantitative data and comparative analyses.
 Furthermore, it integrates recent insights into catalyst selection, feedstock variability, and environmental performance metrics of bio-based resins, highlighting their potential to replace traditional petroleum-derived components.

 Introduction

-In light of the accelerating global drive toward sustainable development and environmental protection, the demand for renewable and environmentally friendly materials has significantly increased, particularly in the field of polymer chemistry.
-A prominent trend in this context is the utilization of vegetable oils as renewable and biodegradable feedstocks for the production of functional monomers such as glycidyl ethers, owing to their unique chemical structures rich in unsaturated fatty acids.
+In light of the accelerating global drive towards sustainable development and environmental protection, the demand for renewable and environmentally friendly materials has significantly increased, particularly in polymer chemistry.
+A prominent trend in this context is using vegetable oils as renewable and biodegradable feedstocks for producing functional monomers such as glycidyl ethers, owing to their unique chemical structures rich in unsaturated fatty acids.
 These double bonds provide accessible sites for chemical modification, making vegetable oils excellent candidates for green chemistry applications (Petrovic, 2008; Saba et al., 2020).

-The challenge of reducing reliance on fossil resources has prompted extensive research into the conversion of vegetable oils into value-added products.
+The challenge of reducing the reliance on fossil resources has prompted extensive research into converting vegetable oils into value-added products.
 One key transformation in this pathway is epoxidation, in which the double bonds of vegetable oil triglycerides are converted into epoxide groups.
 This process can be performed using green oxidizing agents such as hydrogen peroxide in the presence of acetic acid and eco-friendly catalysts like Amberlite® IR-120.
 This method enables high conversion efficiencies and epoxidation selectivity exceeding 94% in various vegetable oils, as reported in recent studies (Saba et al., 2020; Wang et al., 2024).
-Following epoxidation, the epoxidized oils can be reacted with epichlorohydrin under basic conditions to form glycidyl ethers, which serve as key intermediates for bio-based epoxy resin synthesis (Mat Shukri et al., 2023).
+Following epoxidation, the epoxidized oils can be reacted with epichlorohydrin under basic conditions to form glycidyl ethers, which serve as key intermediates for bio-based epoxy resin syntheses (Mat Shukri et al., 2023).

-The increasing interest in the use of vegetable oils, including waste cooking oil, as sustainable feedstocks reflects a broader movement towards circular economy practices.
+The increasing interest in using vegetable oils, including waste cooking oil, as sustainable feedstocks reflects a broader movement towards circular economy practices.
 Recent studies have demonstrated that waste oils, which would otherwise contribute to environmental pollution, can be converted into biofuels, plasticizers, or bio-based polymers, showcasing their potential for reducing waste and contributing to sustainable material production.
-This concept aligns with findings from Ferrusca et al. (2023), who explore catalytic processes for biodiesel production from waste cooking oil, and Foo et al. (2021), who emphasize the value-added potential of waste oils in energy production.
-Similarly, Kurańska et al. (2021) and Marriam et al. (2023) highlight the conversion of waste oils into bio-based polyols and epoxy precursors, further supporting the value of waste oils in the creation of environmentally friendly materials.
+This concept is in line with findings by Ferrusca et al. (2023), who explored catalytic processes for biodiesel production from waste cooking oil, and Foo et al. (2021), who emphasized the value-added potential of waste oils in energy production.
+Similarly, Kurańska et al. (2021) and Marriam et al. (2023) highlighted the conversion of waste oils into bio-based polyols and epoxy precursors, further supporting the value of waste oils in creating environmentally friendly materials.

 Bio-based epoxy systems derived from glycidyl ethers of vegetable oils represent a sustainable alternative to conventional bisphenol-A (BPA)-based epoxies.
 They demonstrate several environmental and health advantages, including lower toxicity, enhanced biodegradability, and a reduced carbon footprint (La Scala & Wool, 2004; Schüttner et al., 2024).
-Moreover, the choice of feedstock oil—whether soybean, linseed, or even waste cooking oil—allows fine-tuning of the resulting resin's mechanical, thermal, and rheological properties to meet diverse industrial requirements.
+Moreover, the choice of feedstock oil—whether soybean, linseed, or even waste cooking oil—allows fine-tuning of the mechanical, thermal, and rheological properties of the resulting resins to meet diverse industrial requirements.
 Applications include coatings, adhesives, electronic encapsulants, and fiber-reinforced composites (Zhang et al., 2020).